derlidio/EZAppMaker/README.md

         public override EZContentView BuildMainPage()
         {
             // Here you must return the EZContentView wich contains your main page layout.
-            // Note that EZAppMaker base layout is an AbsoluteLayout.
-Your ContentView
-            // dimensions (WidthRequest and HeightRequest) will be set to the available
+            // Your MainPage dimensions (WidthRequest and HeightRequest) will be set to the
-            // screen space minus iOS/Android fringe (safe area).
+            // available screen space minus iOS/Android fringe (safe area).

             main = new MainPage();